lambda-fairy/maud-book/faq.md

 I use compiler plugins because they are more flexible.
 There are some syntax constructs in Maud that cannot be parsed with `macro_rules!`; better diagnostics are a bonus as well.

+## Maud has had a lot of releases so far.
+When will it reach 1.0?

+I plan to make a 1.0 release when the library can be used on stable Rust.

 ## Why doesn't Maud implement [context-aware escaping](https://security.googleblog.com/2009/03/reducing-xss-by-way-of-automatic.html)?

 If a project follows best practices in separating HTML and CSS/JavaScript, then context-aware escaping is unnecessary.